-- Hybrid courses: These courses combine traditional classroom components with online learning experiences and activities.
+- Hybrid courses: These courses combine traditional in-person classroom components with online learning experiences and activities.

 Technical Requirements for Distance Education Tools

 - Microsoft Office: (Word, PowerPoint, Excel, Publisher) will be required for your courses.
-Office 2010 recommended.
-BHCC Students have free access to Office 365 (add link)
+Office 2010 is recommended.
+BHCC Students have free access to Office 365.